adykulik/7-segment-led-clock/README.md

 # Arduino LED Clock and Temperature Display

-**Note:** I am actively working on and improving this project.
-Stay tuned for updates and enhancements!
+**Note:** This project is currently under active development.
+I will be updating and improving the code over time, so stay tuned for the latest enhancements!

 ## Overview
 This repository contains the source code for an Arduino-based project that alternates between displaying the current time and ambient temperature using a LED matrix.
 The project utilizes an ESP8266 module for web server capabilities and an RTC (Real-Time Clock) module for timekeeping.